brettkromkamp/awesome-knowledge-management/README.md

 * [Polar](https://getpolarized.io/) is a knowledge manager for web pages, textbooks, PDFs, to read and study with remotely
 * [Ontotext](https://www.ontotext.com/) is a platform that allows you to organize your information and documents into enterprise knowledge graphs
 * [Grakn](https://grakn.ai/) is an enterprise knowledge graph management system designed to scale
+* [Notion](https://www.notion.so/) is an all-in-one workspace for your notes, tasks, wikis, and databases

 ### Knowledge Graphs in the Wild